 Thus we were thrilled to discover the glass cat buttons featured in these earrings.
 This cat, depicted in gray glass, is one handsome fellow.

-These distinctive buttons were hand-pressed in antique molds and manufactured using centuries-old processes by one of the few remaining Czech glass button pressers still working today.
+These distinctive buttons were hand-pressed in antique molds and manufactured using centuries-old processes by one of the few remaining Czech glass button pressers still working.
 The gold accents and blue eyes were then painstakingly hand-painted.

 In this piece:

-Two hand-pressed jet Czech glass buttons made today in antique molds using centuries-old processes
+Two hand-pressed jet Czech glass buttons are made today in antique molds using centuries-old processes

 Brass-plated pewter settings cast today in the USA